- SUBMISSION OF MANUSCRIPT

 - Started from February 2019, we only receive manuscript in English.

-- The manuscript has been 'spell checked' and 'grammar checked'
+- The authors should ensure that the manuscript has been spelling and grammar checked.

-- All manuscripts submitted should the original scientific works by authors which have not been published previously or simultaneously under consideration for publication by other media.
+- All manuscripts submitted should be the original scientific works by authors that have not been published previously or simultaneously under consideration for publication by other media.

 - The author submits the manuscript online through this website.

-- All author information should be deleted in the manuscript, since it will be forwarded to the reviewer in double blind-review process
+- The submission should be in editable file in Ms. Word format, and all author information should be deleted in the manuscript, since it will be forwarded to the reviewer in double blind-review process.

 - The Board of Editors reserves the right to make some adjustment to the format for uniformity.

 - All of the manuscripts submitted to Pharmaceutical Sciences and Research will be peer-reviewed and subject to review by the Editors.
-All manuscript are subject to double-blind reviews.
+All manuscripts are subject to double-blind reviews.